stefmolin/Sherlock/README.md

 Parameters: json = the query result from the API where each row of the result is
                    an entry in the outer array and each row is represented as {col_name : value}
-            columns = the col_name's to be checked
+            options = dictionary with key "columns" containing the col_name's to be checked

 Returns:   The day and values on the first day that is different or false for no change